godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 ~~~~~~~~~~~~~~~~~

 When a memory budget is set and enabled, the streaming system will not simply
 give every texture the resolution it asked for.
 If the total exceeds the
 budget, it starts reducing textures until the total fits, preferring, in order,
 textures that currently have *more* resolution than they asked for, textures that
 have not been requested for the longest, and textures that would free the most
 memory.

 The budget only covers streamed textures.
-Render targets, meshes, shadow atlases
+Render targets, meshes, shadow atlases,
 and non-streamed textures are not counted, so the budget must be set well below
 the total VRAM you expect to have available.